-Groton Township Fire Department is a completely volunteer staffed fire department that responds to all fire, accident, and medical emergencies within Groton Township and part of Oxford Township, while providing mutual aid to surrounding fire departments in Erie, Huron, and Sandusky counties.
+Groton Township Fire Department is a completely volunteer staffed fire department that responds to all fire, accident, and medical emergencies within Groton Township and Oxford Township, while providing mutual aid to surrounding fire departments in Erie, Huron, and Sandusky counties.

 Chief Hodges was selected as the first fire chief of the department.
 Chief Hodges was a full-time firefighter with the Perkins Township Fire Department and brought years of knowledge and experience to the position.
 Chief Hodges set the department off in the right direction by making sure that the firefighters were trained in the necessary information and skills to safely and efficiently do their jobs.
 He was also instrumental in setting department up with the equipment that would be needed as they responded to the calls for help that they would need to answer.